- Stupidly loud

 UE is also selling an optional ‘Power Up’ stand, which will let you charge the Megablast without having to use the slightly fiddly micro-USB port on its bottom.

 Unlike the outside, then, under the hood the Megablast has been completely redesigned, with updates that radically change the speaker’s setup process and functionality.
-The biggest change is the addition of Alexa functionality, which brings with it direct Wi-Fi connectivity and two microphones for voice control.
+The biggest change is the addition of Alexa and Spotify voice command functionality, which brings with it direct Wi-Fi connectivity and two microphones for voice control.

 To start, the speaker refused to show up on the list of available devices.
 Following a good half hour of network and device resets I finally got the two to connect, only to experience intermittent Wi-Fi dropouts.

-The problem was particularly prominent when switching between streaming music from Bluetooth sources to shouting commands at Alexa – particularly annoying since Alexa needs a constant internet connection to work.
+The problem was particularly prominent when switching between streaming music from Bluetooth sources to shouting commands at Alexa – particularly annoying since Alexa and Spotify voice commands need a constant internet connection to work.

 When it did finally connect I lost my Bluetooth connection, leading to an awkward game of chase the signal.
-It all proved super-annoying, more so because the speaker’s microphones are actually pretty good and generally managed to hear and understand my commands, even when playing music at high volumes.
+It all proved super-annoying and eventually I found myself streaming Spotify over Bluetooth from my phone by default, rather than bothering with the voice commands.
+This is a little sad asthe speaker’s microphones are actually pretty good and generally managed to hear and understand my commands, even when playing music at high volumes.

 The implementation of Alexa also appears to have stripped the Megablast of some of UE’s more interesting features.
 As it stands, the company’s party-up feature doesn’t work on the Megablast.
 Party up lets you pair multiple UE speakers via Bluetooth.